bestform/ambilight/README.md

 ---------------------

 All dependencies that are not part of the standard library are vendored using govendor (https://github.com/kardianos/govendor)
-They are already part of the repository, but to use them, you either need to use at least go1.6.
-If you are on go1.5, please set the environment variable GO15VENDOREXPERIMENT to 1.
+They are already part of the repository, but to use them, you either need to use at least go1.6 or - if you are on go1.5 - please set the environment variable GO15VENDOREXPERIMENT to 1.